ome/omero-guides/training.rst

     $ git clone https://github.com/ome/training-scripts.git

 - Set up a OMERO.cli as specified under `CLI installation <https://docs.openmicroscopy.org/omero/latest/users/cli/installation.html>`_.
 Typically, this environment will be used on your local machine.
-Alternatively, you can use the OMERO.cli environment of the server you installed below (possibly, but not necessarily, on a different machine).
+Alternatively, you can use the OMERO.cli environment of the server you installed as specified below.

 Spin up a training server
 -------------------------